glomatico/toontown-rewritten-sound-randomizer/README.md

 2. Run the program and follow the instructions.

 ## Multify executable
-Multify is required in order to create the content pack.
-You can get it downloading the Panda3D SDK at https://www.panda3d.org/download or download it standalone:
+Multify is required in order to create the content pack file.
+You can get it by downloading the Panda3D SDK at https://www.panda3d.org/download or download it standalone:
 * Windows: https://drive.google.com/file/d/1r3rSjAFUU0aDadPpeyTdqJjwHUTg7WFD/view?usp=sharing
 * Linux: TBD
 * Mac: TBD